pippinbarr/SNAKISTS/process/candidates.md

 Definitely an opportunity to have an ending screen with a framed picture at the very least.
 There's some argument to mirror Art Game?
 There's a debate there anyway.

+## Behaviourist

+"A behaviorist is someone who advocates or practices behaviorism, a theory that human and animal behavior is based on conditioning (mental training and the influence of habit), rather than being explained by thoughts and feelings."

 ## Checklist

 Just "eat apple" over and over?
 Crossed out each time?